seth-git/atomicglobalmin/readme.txt

 At each step, simulated annealing makes a number of random perturbations.
 Each perturbation can move the center-of-mass for a group of atoms, a molecule, or a "unit" along a random vector the length of which is specified on lines 33 and 34.
 Alternatively a perturbation can rotate one of three angles in a molecule or unit by a random amount (see lines 35 and 36).
 Once a perturbation has been made, the energy is recalculated.
 If the energy value is better, the perturbation is accepted.
 If it is worse, the perturbation is accepted with a certain probability defined as:

-     p = e^(-ΔE/(k * T))
+     p = e-ΔE/(k * T)

-where ΔE is the change in energy in units of Hartrees, k is the Boltzmann constant in units of Hartrees per Kelvin (line 25), and T is the temperature in units of Kelvin (line 24).
+where ΔE is the change in energy in atomic units (hartrees), k is the Boltzmann constant in units of hartrees per kelvin (line 25), and T is the temperature in units of kelvin (line 24).
 At the start of a run, the temperature and the probability of accepting a bad perturbation are very high.
 The temperature T, the number of perturbations P, the coordinate perturbation amount C, and the angle perturbation amount A decrease as follows:

      T = T x quenching factor (line 23)
      P = P x SquareRoot(quenching factor)